browserengineering/book/book/visual-effects.md

 `SaveLayer` creates am entirely new canvas.

-Note how the background image is painted *before* children, just like `background-color`.
+Note how the background image is painted *before* children, just like `background-color`.[^paint-order]

 ::: {.further}
-Notice that the background image is drawn after the background color.
+Notice that the background image is also drawn after the background color.
 One interesting question to ask about this is: if the image paints on top of the background color, what's the point of painting the background color in the presence of a background image?
 One